marimo-team/marimo/examples/README.md

 3. Open an example with `marimo edit --sandbox <notebook.py>`.

 > [!TIP]
-> The `--sandbox` flag will open the notebook in an isolated virtual environment,
+> The `--sandbox` flag opens the notebook in an isolated virtual environment,
 > automatically installing the notebook's dependencies 📦